onebeyond/rascal/README.md

 * Dropped connections and borked channels will not be automatically recovered
 * Any connection or channel errors are emitted as "error" events.
 Unless you handle them or use [domains](https://nodejs.org/api/domain.html) these will cause your application to crash

-Rascal seeks to solve these problems.
+Rascal seeks to either solve these problems, make them easier to deal with or bring them to your attention.

 ## Caveats
 * Rascal currently implements only a small subset of the [amqplib api](http://www.squaremobius.net/amqp.node/doc/channel_api.html).
 It was written with a strong bias towards moderate volume pub/sub systems for a project with some quite agressive timescales.
 If you need one of the missing api calls, then your best approach is to submit a [PR](https://github.com/guidesmiths/rascal/pulls).